CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-bo-1.md

 ![portal_bo_add_searchindexer](./img/portal_bo_add_searchindexer.png "portal_bo_add_searchindexer")

-**Last but not least**, deploy the Contacts Search (folder *day3/apps/dotnetcore/Scm.Search/Adc.Scm.Search.Api*) service from VS Code the the newly created Web App.
-Again, there is a predefined task to publish to a local folder (**day3publishScmSearch**)
+**Last but not least**, deploy the Contacts Search indexer function (folder *day3/apps/dotnetcore/Scm.Search/Adc.Scm.Search.Indexer*) service from VS Code the the newly created Function App.

 ## Let's press "Pause" for a moment - What have we done so far? ##